Half Price First Inspection

 No Access.
 No Inspection

-We maintain communications at every possible point through the terms of this agreement to access the property and conduct our inspection services.
-Should the owner not be available at the property or access is not available to the property, the certifier has the right to terminate their services with the fee of that service being charged to you.
+We maintain communications at every possible point through the terms of this Agreement to access the property and conduct our inspection services.
+Should the Owner not be available at the property or access is not available to the property, the Pool Inspector has the right to terminate their services with the fee of that service being charged to the Owner.

 Rescheduling Inspections/ Reinspections